Small Angel, Bray Parish Cemetery, Holyport, Maidenhead, England.

 In 1883 Gertrude Alice marries Herbert William Nicholls, a carpenter from Oxfordshire.

-In 1891 George, Eliza, Augusta, Kate and John are still living in West Street, Maidenhead.
+In 1891 George, Eliza, Augusta, Kate, and John are still living in West Street, Maidenhead.
 Eliza is taking in work as a laundress, probably to help ends meet as George is now 60 years old.
-Kate is working as a dress maker and John as a groom and cab driver.
-George Jr and his wife Violet have moved to 6 Arthur street in St Pancras, London.
-I have been unable to find anything on George and Violet's marriage, but in 1899 George marries Annie Louisa Payne in St Pancras, London.
-That same year Kate marries John William Styles, an agricultural machinist.
-Later in 1891 John marries Emily Gray.
+Kate is working as a dress maker, and John as a groom and cab driver.
+I have been unable to locate George Jr. Later in 1891 John marries Emily Gray.

 1901 and George, Eliz and Augusta are still in West Street.
-Living with them at the time is their nineteen year old grand-daughter Eliza A Cole.
+Living with them at the time is their nineteen-year-old grand-daughter Eliza A Cole.
 John and his wife Emily are living at 34 College Road, Maidenhead, where John's occupation is listed as an ironmonger's porter.

 Sadly, just three years later George Snr passes away aged 73 years.
 George's death was reported in the Slough, Eton and Windsor Observer on 28th October 1904 -